reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

     ![Picture 1](../media/Lab-02-task2-upgrade.png)

-   > **Note**: If you face some errors while upgrading the plan, please ignore and proceed with the next step.
+   > **Note**: If you face some errors while upgrading the plan, please ignore them and proceed with the next step.

 4. In the left menu for Microsoft Defender for Cloud, under Management, select **Environment settings**.